connexcs/docs/docs/class5/connexml.md

     </Response>"
     ```

+### Play

-5. `Play`: The `Play` verb allows you to play back to the caller an MP3 or WAV audio file.
+The `Play` verb allows you to play back to the caller an MP3 or WAV audio file.

 You can use `Play` as a verb  standalone or as a noun nested inside `Gather` to play audio while you wait for DTMF tones.